Oplax Hopf Algebras: Preliminaries

-A \emph{pseudomonoid} \cite[\S 3]{Monoidalbicatshopfalgebroids} (or \emph{monoidale}) $(A,\mlt,\uni,\alpha,\lambda,\rho)$ in $\ca{K}$ is an object $A$ with multiplication $\mlt: A\ot A\to A$, unit $\uni: A \to I$, and invertible 2-cells
+A \emph{pseudomonoid} \cite[\S 3]{Monoidalbicatshopfalgebroids} (or \emph{monoidale}) $(A,\mlt,\uni,\alpha,\ell,r)$ in $\ca{K}$ is an object $A$ with multiplication $\mlt: A\ot A\to A$, unit $\uni: A \to I$, and invertible 2-cells

-satisfying appropriate coherence conditions.
-In particular, a \emph{strict monoid} in $\ca{K}$ is a pseudomonoid where $\alpha,\lambda,\rho$ are identity 2-cells.
-For example, a pseudomonoid in the cartesian monoidal 2-category $(\Cat,\times,\mathbf{1})$ is a monoidal category and a strict monoid is a strict monoidal category.
-Dually, we have the notions of a \emph{pseudocomonoid} and \emph{strict comonoid} in a monoidal 2-category.
-Clearly, a strict (co)monoid in a monoidal 2-category is an ordinary (co)monoid in the underlying monoidal 1-category.
+satisfying appropriate coherence conditions found in \cref{sec:oplaxmaps}.
+For example, a pseudomonoid in the cartesian monoidal 2-category $(\Cat,\times,\mathbf{1})$ is a monoidal category.
+Dually, we have the notions of a \emph{pseudocomonoid} in a monoidal 2-category, denoted by $(C,\lcomlt,\lcouni,\beta,s,t)$.

 An \emph{oplax} (or \emph{opmonoidal}) \emph{morphism} between pseudomonoids is a 1-cell $f\colon A\to B$ equipped with 2-cells